…For those planning a wedding, or just interested in ours! Bare with me, this is a long one!

 We were even featured on Bridal & Formal’s blog!

 Veil: I borrowed the pearl headpiece that Casey wore at her wedding, and Bellissima Veils & Headpieces added new tulle to it.
 She also made Dylan’s hair bow, custom to match her dress.
-This is who all of my aunts used for their wedding veils, and she also made my flower girl veil and first communion veil, too!
+This is the same designer that all of my aunts used for their wedding veils, and she also made the first communion and flower girl veils I once wore, too!

 Shoes: Heels were Kate Spade knock-offs by the brand Nina (sadly no longer available) & then I wore these sparkly Keds/Kate Spades for the reception.